tailscale/gomodfs/README.md

 especially on EC2 VMs where you need to configure SIP & MDM to get it kernel extensions working.

-`gomodfs` also includes a WebDAV and NFS server.
+`gomodfs` also includes a WebDAV and NFSv3 server.

 The WebDAV support came first and was found a little lacking (the macOS kernel forces `noexec` on those mounts), so we also added NFS support.